antoine-gmnz/test-waalaxy/README.md

 # Notes for the reviewer

 My objective here is to create a reusable and scalable backend.
-Based on this a lot of things has been implemented (data validation, ActionType model etc...) it was not required for the scope of the test itself.
+Based on this a lot of things has been implemented (data validation, ActionType model, logger etc...).

 I also updated some dependencies since some of them showed minor security issues.